gjermundgaraba/bjaanes.github.io/_posts/2015-10-31-picks-of-the-month-october-2015.md

 &nbsp;

 As a bonus, I learn more about Linux while using it.
-I feel like it&#8217;s more worthwhile to be good in Linux than in any other OS.
+I feel like it's more worthwhile to be good in Linux than in any other OS.
 I am also much more comfortable logging into deployed servers to fix stuff now.

 &nbsp;